What exactly are “baseline” and “endline” surveys in the world of global development?

 A baseline survey is a study that is done at the beginning of a project to collect information on the status of a subject (anything from crop yields to birth weights) before any type of intervention can affect it.

-An endline survey, on the other hand, is the study – often referred to as an impact evaluation – conducted after the end of that intervention.
-The results of the endline survey are measured against some comparative data – ideally the baseline survey.
+An endline survey, on the other hand, is the study conducted after the end of that intervention.
+The results of the endline survey are measured against some comparative data – ideally the baseline survey – often as part of an impact evaluation.

 What is it so important to perform baseline and endline surveys?